 Importing XMLs is more an art than a science

-Do you think there is precision to this?
+Do you think there is a precision in this?
 Think again.
 In an age of digital files, there isn’t enough metadata embedded in our digital files for an app like Resolve to sort out one clip from another.
 Often, Resolve is making an educated guess about which clip goes where.
 And if Resolve starts guessing, things get wonky.

-The XML import of In The Shadow of Giants is wonky
+The XML import of In The Shadow of Giants is wonky.

-In this Insight, upon initial import we’re noticing all sorts of problems with wrong clips, frame resizing, etc. When I see this type of thing happen, what’s the first thing I do?
+In this Insight, upon initial import, we’re noticing all sorts of problems with wrong clips, frame resizing, etc. When I see this type of thing happen, what’s the first thing I do?
 I try again, but with different Conform Options in DaVinci Resolve’s Project Settings.
 We tell Resolve to infer additional information about the timeline being imported and how to match the timeline up with the clips in the Media Pool.
 And when I say ‘infer’ – really, we are telling Resolve to make intelligent guesses.
 We’re having Resolve either create new metadata or look for alternate metadata to help the import process.

-By changing the Conform Options, we’re changing the rules for matching clips to the incoming timeline
+By changing the Conform Options, we’re changing the rules for matching clips to the incoming timeline.

 Sometimes, a simple change to the Conform Options fixes all our problems – instantly!
 Other times, it creates whole new sets of problems.
 At those times our decision becomes… which set of problems do we want to solve?
 We get to choose between two problem imports.